tarantool/cartridge/rst/cartridge_admin.rst

 #.
 Drag a required server to the top position and click **Save**.

-The new master will automatically enter the read/write mode, while the ex-master will become read-only.
+In case of eventual failover the new master will automatically enter the read/write mode, while the ex-master will become read-only.
 This works for any roles.

 .. _cartridge-users: